 The next one was sixteen pages long.
-And though it was written in a somewhat winded and dry style, she still found herself instantly fascinated.
+Though it was written in a somewhat winded and dry style, she still found herself instantly fascinated.
 The contents went into some detail about the proper daily maintenance of dragons.
-A section was even devoted to the likes and dislikes of the different colored types of dragons.
-She was surprised at the many distinct types.
-The paper only listed eight, but suggested there were more.
+A section was even devoted to the likes and dislikes of the different colored types.
+She was surprised at the number of distinct varieties.
+The paper only listed eight but suggested there were more.

 A point of interest, common to all types, was their almost compulsive love of cherries.
 If the pits were left in them, the fruit even tended to have an intoxicating effect.
-Bold lettering strongly proclaimed though that if given too many pits, it could prove dangerous for the dragon.
-While small quantities were inebriating, large quantities of pits were poisonous.
-Cherries were poisonous?
+Bold lettering strongly proclaimed though that if they were given too many pits, it could prove dangerous for the dragon.
+While small quantities were inebriating, large amounts were poisonous.

 Talia glanced up to see what Lareen was doing before going on to the last parchment in the cart.
 She spotted the Administrator looking in her direction.
-The robe was gone, replaced by a frilly red dress of gossamer material, which seemed to accentuate certain parts of her and didn’t look overtly utilitarian.
+The robe was gone, replaced by a frilly red dress of gossamer material, which accentuated certain parts of her and didn’t look overtly utilitarian.
 This was how the top person in a school dressed?

 “Do you like it?”
 Lareen came closer and twirled before her so she could see all of it.
 Talia was hard-pressed to say anything, though Lareen did look beautiful in it.

 “Hmm.”
 Lareen pouted lightly.
 “Maybe it’s not quite right for today.
 Oh, well.
 Carry on.”
-The Administrator went back across the room and pulled out other dresses as fully inappropriate and as strange as the first before disappearing behind a tall set of screens to change.
+The Administrator went back across the room and pulled out other dresses as thoroughly inappropriate and strange as the first before disappearing behind a high set of screens to change.